Grumpy-C/mitmh26_solvers/README.md

 # mit mystery hunt 2026 solvers

-various solvers i used within this puzzlehunt, this was mainly for the dichotomy mini-puzzles team (literally animal farm) ended up 8th just wanted to post these solvers
+various solvers i used within this puzzlehunt, this was mainly for the dichotomies mini-puzzles team (literally animal farm) ended up 8th just wanted to post these solvers